gordonrix/maple/docs/CONFIGURATION.md

 - `reference`: Reference FASTA filename in the metadata directory
 - one of the following for sequence import:
     - `runname`: Directory or individual file name containing FASTQ files/sequences, must be within the config-defined `sequences_dir`
     - `bs_project_ID` and `sample_ID`: For pulling pre-demultiplexed data from Illumina's BaseSpace.
-Downloads the specified project ID and grabs the fastq.gz for the specified sample ID.
+Downloads the specified project ID and grabs the two paired fastq.gz files for the specified sample ID.
     - `fwdReads` and `rvsReads`: For paired-end read merging
 - optional columns:
     - `barcode_info_csv`: CSV file defining barcode types and contexts.
 See 'Demultiplexing'
     - `partition_barcode_groups_csv`: CSV file defining names to assign to barcode groups for demultiplexing and partitioning sequences to distinct files.
 See 'Demultiplexing'
     - `label_barcode_groups_csv`: CSV file defining names to assign to barcode groups for demultiplexing and labeling sequences (in the 'BC' tag of a sequence in BAM file output).
 See 'Demultiplexing'
     - `splint`: Splint sequence for RCA consensus generation
-    - `UMI_contexts`: Context patterns for UMI extraction, in order of appearance in the reference, separated by `__` (double underscore)
+    - `UMI_contexts`: Context patterns for UMI extraction, in order of appearance in the reference, separated by `,` (comma)
     - `timepoint`: A CSV file used for time series analysis (see below)

 </details>